accaderi/RAG-chatbot-with-gemini/documents/knowledge_base_en.md

     A: The guide heavily uses Unreal Engine's UMG (Unreal Motion Graphics) for creating the UI and Blueprint Visual Scripting for handling all the interactive logic.
 *   **Q: What kind of interactions can be created?**
     A: You can create material switching systems using Level Variant Sets, interactive light switches, media displays on in-scene TVs, and even user-triggered water simulations.
-*   **Q: What technology is this guide focused on?**
-    A: This guide is focused on Unreal Engine, specifically using UMG (Unreal Motion Graphics) and Blueprint Visual Scripting to create interactive user interfaces.

-© 2024 Accaderi.
-All rights reserved.

 ---